Seven Ways to Avoid Drunk Driving and Get Home SafelyUpdated Dec. 25, 2020

 Stay where you are

 This may not seem like a particularly appealing prospect, but it is still far better than driving while drunk.
 If you are in somebody’s house, find a couch or a quiet place to put your head down and get some sleep.
 If you are out in a bar or a club, find a nearby motel.
 In the event that you are outside somewhere and do not have the money for a cab or a motel, find somewhere safe to rest or sleep off the alcohol.
-This may mean a rather uncomfortable night spent on a bench or in a bus stop, but it is a night that will soon be forgotten and hopefully, you will learn from the experience and plan your evening better next time around.
+This may mean a rather uncomfortable night spent on a bench or at a bus stop, but it is a night that will soon be forgotten and hopefully, you will learn from the experience and plan your evening better next time around.
 If you decide to drive yourself home, there may not be a next time.

 Never ride with a driver who has been drinking